Börtlingen: Geography

-Börtlingen belongs to the marginal zone of the metropolitan region of Stuttgart.

-Geographical location

-Börtlingen is located in the Schurwald in 334-498 meters above sea level, in a straight line about 6 km north of the county town Göppingen.
+Börtlingen is on the periphery of the metropolitan region of Stuttgart.
+It is in the Schurwald, 334–498 m above sea level, about 6 km north of the town of Göppingen.

-Municipality arrangement

-To Börtlingen belongs the village Börtlingen, the two Weiler Breech and Zell, the courts Ödweiler and Schweizerhof and the house Schneiderhof and the proofs of former village Oedweiler.
+The municipality of Börtlingen includes the village of Börtlingen, the two hamlets of Breech and Zell, the estates of Ödweiler, Schweizerhof and Schneiderhof, and the remains of the village of Oedweiler.